gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "I can do it," she said,
 taking his hand despite her words.
-Noxy pretend not to notice that she didn't let go.

-"So," Noxy said after a moment.
-"Thimbleberries?"
+Thokmay gave a small bow.
+"Thank you, honored, that was much more exciting than I expected.
+If you'll excuse me,
+I have duties to attend to."

+"I have duties to attend to,"
+Rash repeated,
+mimicking Thokmay's accent once the soldier and the tiger were out of earshot.

+"Shush," Noxy said.
+"He's not that bad.
+Come on, you can help me with the thimbleberries."
 They groaned,
 but followed her up the stairs.

-"So," Rash asked wickedly,
+"So," Rash asked once they were seated,
 "How was your ride?"

 Noxy glanced back just in time to see Sensy elbow him.
 "Fine," she said.
 "We went up the port spur a bit and I showed him the lake."

-"Is that all you showed him?"
+"Is that *all* you showed him?"

-She stopped short.
+Noxy gave him a withering look.
 "If you have a question, Causes a Rash, go ahead and ask it."

 Rash's leer slipped.
-Sensy elbowed him again.
-"Come on," she said,
+"Come on," Sensy said, elbowing him again.
 "Let just go do our chores."

-Noxy glared at her friend a moment longer before saying, "It's all right.
-*Amma* told me to do them.
-I'll take care of it.
-I'm sure you two can find something else to do."
-She spun around and walked away, not looking back when Sensy called her name plaintively.
+They talked about the same things they always talked about as they squeezed seeds out of berries, but for the first time Noxy felt like she had to force the conversation.
+Sensy and Rash must have felt the same way, because they excused themselves after a few handfuls.
+Noxy only lasted another few minutes before giving up as well.

-Aft and Grappa Gas were standing in front of the tunnel with matching frowns on their faces.
+Aft and Grappa Gas were standing in front of the tunnel opening with matching frowns on their faces as she made her way home.
-"It was going to happen sooner or later," Grappa Gas said as she approached.
+"It was going to happen sooner or later,"
+Grappa Gas said.
-He caught her eye.
+He caught her eye and festured.
 "Finally caved in.
 I've been saying for years we should seal it off."